Listen to Audio Version:

 Boilerplate language within the warning letter states that federal agencies “may be advised” of the warning letter but only as it affects the awarding of contracts.
 Meanwhile, Veterans Affairs (VA) hospitals and a host of other healthcare agencies continued to implant the faulty Medtronics HVAD, leading to thousands of suspected related deaths and injuries.

-Interesting, too, is that Medtronics purchased the device from HeartWare in 2016, after the defects were well-known, illustrating how the FDA isn’t solely at fault in these instances; both companies are arguably culpable in their complicity.
-And in the final analysis, Medtronics only stopped the distribution, sale, and use of the defective product in June, 2021.
+Interestingly, Medtronic purchased the device from HeartWare in 2016 after the defects were well-known.
+This illustrates how the FDA isn’t solely at fault in these instances; both companies are arguably culpable in their complicity.
+In the final analysis, Medtronics only stopped distributing, selling, and using the defective product in June 2021.
 Currently, approximately 4,000 people worldwide are living with the device implant, with empty promises of ongoing support.

-It is a heartbreaking story steeped in complexity, one that illustrates how hard it is to manage known risks even in a single language framework and population (2,000 of the people living with the implant live in the US), in a heavily regulated industry.
+It is a heartbreaking story steeped in complexity.
+It illustrates how hard it is to manage known risks even in a single language framework and population (2,000 people living with the implant live in the US) in a heavily regulated industry.
 And that’s just one device from a database of nearly 3,500, accumulated for just the past five years.
-Medical devices are often distributed worldwide – comprehensive translation of information and these types of warnings mitigates risk and honors the safety and well-being of every human.
+Medical devices are often distributed worldwide – comprehensive translation of information and these types of warnings mitigate risk and honor the safety and well-being of every human.

-The Medtronics story highlights the consequences of inadequate risk management and underscores the intricate challenges medical device manufacturers face when taking a new product to market.
-Even prior to rollout there are at least four phases of a product’s lifecycle: concept, planning, design, and validation.
-Throughout these phases, translation simultaneously opens the lines of clear communication between stakeholders and fulfills domestic and international regulatory requirements.
+The Medtronic story highlights the consequences of inadequate risk management and underscores the intricate challenges medical device manufacturers face when introducing a new product to market.
+Even before rollout, a product's lifecycle has at least four phases: concept, planning, design, and validation.
+Throughout these phases, translation facilitates clear communication between stakeholders and fulfills domestic and international regulatory requirements.

 Here in the US, the FDA asks for these key documents – in English – among others, during product creation, testing, and design: